enthusiastic-js/form-observer/docs/form-observer/README.md

 ### Method: `FormObserver.disconnect(): void`

 Stops the observer from listening for any events emitted from **all** form fields.
 This is effectively the same as calling [`FormObserver.unobserve()`](#method-formobserverunobserveform-htmlformelement-boolean) on all form elements that the observer was previously watching.
-The benefit of using `disconnect()` is that it provides a quick and easy way to stop watching the forms in your application without requiring you to provide references to those forms.
+The benefit of using `disconnect()` is that it provides a quick and easy way to stop watching all forms in your application without requiring you to provide references to those forms.

 ```ts
 const listener = (event) => console.log(`${event.target.name} was \`click\`ed!`);